-But working remotely in an effective manner takes effort – so here are some top tips to stay productive whilst in the comfort of your home.
+Working remotely in an effective manner takes effort – as it can sometimes feel disruptive and unfamiliar – so here are some top tips to stay productive whilst in the comfort of your home.

 Some people think working from home means lying on the couch with the TV on.
 Working like this is not viable, and certainly not productive.